-- 1. This order addresses a June 24, 2003, Phase I initial decision (ID)1 on complaints against SFPP, L.P.'s (SFPP) interstate rates for the years 1996, 1997, 1998, and 2000.
+1. This order addresses a June 24, 2003, Phase I Initial Decision (ID)1 on complaints against SFPP, L.P.'s (SFPP) interstate rates for the years 1996, 1997, 1998, and 2000.
 Those complaints alleged that SFPP's rates or charges on its West, East, North, and Oregon Lines, and for its Watson Station Drain Dry facilities were unjust and unreasonable.
-The principal issue addressed by the ID is whether the complainants have satisfied the threshold "changed circumstances" standard in Section 1803(b) (1) of the Energy Policy Act of 19922 (EPAct) and thus may seek a just and reasonable determination under Section 15(1) of the Interstate Commerce Act (ICA).3 This threshold standard requires a showing of evidence that establishes that a substantial change has occurred after the date of enactment of the EPAct in the economic circumstances of the pipeline which were a basis for the rate,4 and is referred to here as the "substantially changed circumstances" standard. - 2.
-The Administrative Law Judge (ALJ) found that the substantially changed circumstances standard had been satisfied with regard to: SFPP's West Line rates for 1996, 1997, 1998, and 2000; the North Line for 1997, 1998, and 2000; the Oregon Line for 1997, 1998, and 2000; and in the case of the Watson Station Drain Dry facilities, for all years for which complaints were filed.
-After making those determinations, the ALJ further held that SFPP's rates for the West, North, and Oregon Lines were not just and reasonable for any of the years at issue, nor were the Watson Station Drain Dry charges.
+The principal issue addressed by the ID is whether the complainants have satisfied the threshold "changed circumstances" standard in Section 1803(b)(1) of the Energy Policy Act of 19922 (EPAct) and thus may seek a just and reasonable determination under Section 15(1) of the Interstate Commerce Act (ICA).3 This threshold standard requires a showing of evidence that establishes that a substantial change has occurred after the date of enactment of the EPAct in the economic circumstances" standard.

+2. The administrative law judge (ALJ) found that the substantially changed circumstances standard had been satisfied with regard to: SFPP's West Line rates for 1996, 1997, 1998, and 2000; the North Line for 1997, 1998, and 2000; the Oregon Line for 1997, 1998, and 2000; and in the case of the Watson Station Drain Dry facilities, for all years for which complaints were filed.
+After making those determinations, the ALJ further held that SFPP's h h e cch c e c b h gh e rates for the West, North, and Oregon Lines were not just and reasonable for any of the years at issue, nor were the Watson Station Drain Dry charges.
+The ALJ also held that SFPP's East Line rates were not just and reasonable in the years 1997, 1998, and 2000.
+The ALJ further concluded that it was necessary to resolve issues regarding SFPP's cost structure in a Phase II of this proceeding in order to establish just and reasonable rates.